 Many Gold Tour players also compete on the Cuestars Championship Tour, which is a higher standard and open to players of any age.

-In parallel to the Cuestars Under-21 Tours is the Regional Junior Tour which is run by our national governing body, the English Partnership for Snooker & Billiards (EPSB).
-It’s open to any player aged under-20.
-The Southern region is slightly bigger than the area covered by Cuestars.
+In parallel to the Cuestars is the English U16 Junior Tour, which is run by our national governing body, the English Partnership for Snooker & Billiards (EPSB).

-The EPSB also runs national championships for under-14s, under-16s, under-18s and under-21s.
+The EPSB also runs national championships for under-14s, under-18s and under-21s.
 The first steps in these are regional qualifiers.

 In addition to EPSB and Cuestars events, many clubs across the country host independent Pro-Ams.

 All these national events are run by the EPSB and the top players in each earn places in the junior and senior England teams for the Home Internationals and in international championships.

-The Premier Junior Tour is a national circuit for England’s best under-21 players.
-The only route to this is promotion from the Regional Junior Tours.
+The English Junior Tour is a national circuit for England’s under-21 players.

 The English Amateur Championship is the country’s blue riband event outside of the professional circuit.
 Again, it starts with regional qualifying events.